10 Career Goals for Project Managers

 7. Follow your industry and plug into the PM community

-If you want to make bigger career moves, you have to understand what’s happening in your industry.
+If you want to make bigger career moves, you have to build community and understand what’s happening in your industry.

 Make it your goal to connect with others in your industry in ways that will allow you to learn and advance.
 Read project management books and trade publications, follow blogs and Twitter accounts, sign up for classes, attend a meetup, or join a community of practice in your area.
 Do everything you can to understand what’s happening in and around your industry.